onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

    The build takes about 10 minutes with tests on a standard development laptop.
 It should run through without errors, but with a lot of messages from the build process.
-If build with tests (i.e. without ``-DskipTests``), there will be error messages and stack trace prints from some tests.
-This is normal, as long as the build finishes successful.
+If built with tests (i.e. without ``-DskipTests``), there will be error messages and stack trace prints from some tests.
+This is normal, as long as the build finishes successfully.

 Build with all Tests
 --------------------